Teamfortress-dude/Buzzword-1/README.md

 **Why I made it**
 -
 Ever since I was 5 years old, I have always been very interested in aviation.
 I began learning about different aircraft at the age of 7, and it soon became a hobby of mine to study various planes.
-This eventually led me to playing Kerbal Space Program, where I designed different types of jet-powered aircraft.
+This eventually led me to playing Kerbal Space Program, where I designed various types of jet-powered aircraft.
 After about a month of playing (when I was around 13 years old), I tried to build my first rocket to orbit Kerbin (KSP's version of Earth).
 That was when I began to get fascinated with rockets.
 However, it wasn't until I was 15 that I started seriously learning about rocket mechanics, the history of rocketry, and large-scale rockets.

-I wanted so badly to build my very own rocket, but the cost of manufacturing even a model rocket held me back.
-It was only when I discovered the Blueprint program that I immediately got to work.
+I wanted to make a small scale model rocket but I soon realised just how unpopular model rocketry is in Indonesia, with small A class motors that usually cost 1-5$ in Canada costing over 90$ here.
+It was here where I decided I was going to build everything from scratch, including the motor.
+When I was about halfway through in just motor designing, I realised just how much this project was going to cost so I retired the project early.
+It was only when I discovered the Blueprint program that I immediately fired up the project again.

 **CAD**
 -